Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Review of some State-of-the-art Algorithms

 where the soft-thresholding function in equation \eqref{equ: soft thresholding} can be used to solve the problem in equation \eqref{equ: ISTA update2}:

 The summary of ISTA algorithm is presented in Algorithm \ref{alg: ISTA}.

-It can be seen from line 4 in Algorithm \ref{alg: ISTA} that the number of operations in one iteration of ISTA is $O(p^2)$.
-This is because that the main computation of each iteration in ISTA is the matrix multiplication in $X'X\beta^{(k)}$.
+It can be seen from line 4 in Algorithm \ref{alg: ISTA} that the number of operations in one loop of ISTA is $O(p^2)$.
+This is because that the main computation of each loop in ISTA is the matrix multiplication in $X'X\beta^{(k)}$.
 Note that the matrix $X'X$ can be pre-calculated and saved, therefore, the order of computational complexity is $p(2p-1)$ \citep{algebraForMatrixCalculation}.

-In addition to the operations in each iteration, we also develop the convergence analysis of ISTA in the following equation \citep[Theorem 3.1]{FISTA}.
+In addition to the operations in each loop, we also develop the convergence analysis of ISTA in the following equation \citep[Theorem 3.1]{FISTA}.
 To make it more clear, we list \citep[Theorem 3.1]{FISTA} below with several changes of notation.
 The notations are changed to be consistent with the terminology that are used in this paper. \begin{mytheorem} Let $\left\{ \beta^{(k)}\right\}$ be the sequence generated by Line \ref{algLine: ISTA generation} in Algorithm \ref{alg: ISTA}.
 Then for any $k \geq 1$, we have

 \end{mytheorem}